ahmed-abokhatwa/Data-entry-desktop-application/README.md

     * A results section displaying a table, possibly showing previously entered data.
     * A function section with buttons for potentially adding, editing, or clearing data.

-**Additional Notes:**

-* The code uses global variables (`df`, `filename`, `sheetname`), which is generally discouraged in larger applications due to potential maintainability issues.
+this application provides a user-friendly way to collect, validate, and store data related to sales or services.

 CONTACT ME FOR MORE DETAILS:
 Abokhatwa.eldeeb@gmail.com

-this application provides a user-friendly way to collect, validate, and store data related to sales or services.

 ![1](https://github.com/user-attachments/assets/a6b5a5d2-f04f-400e-aba8-23f2664d8b98)